rm511130/Tanzu-Workshop-TKGI/README.md

     ```

 **Let's recap:**
-- The `fact` image deployed with the `kubectl create deployment fact --image=rmeira/fact` command had to be amended with a `livenessProbe` and a `readinessProbe` to reduce the impact of scaling horizontally the number of running pods.
+- The `fact` image deployed with the `kubectl create deployment fact --image=rmeira/fact` command had to be amended with a `livenessProbe` and a `readinessProbe` to reduce the number of network traffic errors observed when scaling horizontally the number of running pods.
 - Kubernetes developers need to understand their environment quite well from a DevOps perspective when developing more complex, microservices based, distributed systems.
 Order Entry systems, for example, can't afford to suffer from hiccups when the platform is auto-scaling to handle increases in demand.
 - For the more advanced users, you may wish to experiment with scaling the K8s cluster using the `pks resize <cluster-name> --num-nodes <#>` command while deploying and scaling the `fact` app.
 Additional commands such as `kubectl drain <node>` and `kubectl uncordon <node>` also demonstrate the power K8s puts at your fingertips for draining workloads from nodes.
 - Advanced workload placement and management using K8s clusters can be a fun area to [explore](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).